bolt/bolt/.github/CONTRIBUTING.md

     site?
 Describe the intended outcome after you did the steps mentioned before.
  5. **Actual result**: What is the actual result of the above steps?
-So, describe the behavior of the bug.
+So, describe the behaviour of the bug.
 Please, please include **Error messages** and screenshots.
 They might mean nothing to you, but they are _very_ helpful to us.